hashiiiii/RectPop/README.md

 ## Overview

-When you pass an object that has a `RectTransform` and the `Canvas` on which that object is placed as a request, RectPop returns the settings necessary to display a floating UI.
+By passing an object with a `RectTransform` and the `Canvas` where the object is placed as a request, RectPop returns the necessary settings to display a floating UI.

 ## Features

 ### Easily unify floating UIs

-As mentioned earlier, RectPop’s calculation logic does not require anything other than
+As mentioned earlier, RectPop’s calculation logic does not require anything other than:

-> an object with a `RectTransform` and the `Canvas` on which the object is placed.
+> An object with a `RectTransform` and the `Canvas` where the object is placed.

 Furthermore, there are no constraints between the base object and the floating UI.
-Therefore, you can create only one floating UI and send requests from various objects.
+This allows you to create a single floating UI and handle requests from various objects.

-We also provide a mechanism to achieve that.
-For an implementation example, please refer to [Example02Request.cs](Assets/RectPop/Examples/Sources/Example02Request.cs) and [Example02Result.cs](Assets/RectPop/Examples/Sources/Example02Result.cs).
+We also provide mechanisms to support this.
+For implementation examples, refer to [Example02Request.cs](Assets/RectPop/Examples/Sources/Example02Request.cs) and [Example02Result.cs](Assets/RectPop/Examples/Sources/Example02Result.cs).

 ### Place the UI within the rendering area

 The response includes settings such as `Pivot` and `Anchor`.
-By applying these to the floating UI, you can display the UI on the screen in most cases.
+Applying these settings to the floating UI ensures that, in most cases, the UI remains visible within the screen.

 > [!WARNING]
-> If the floating UI is extremely large or if you add an excessive offset, it may be displayed partially or fully outside the screen.
+> Extremely large floating UIs or excessive offsets may cause the UI to exceed the screen boundaries.

-We also provide the necessary methods to apply these settings.
-Refer to the `Apply` method in [PopController.cs](Assets/RectPop/Sources/Runtime/PopController.cs).
+We also provide methods required to apply these settings.
+Refer to the `Apply` method in [PopHandler.cs](Assets/RectPop/Sources/Runtime/PopHandler.cs).

 ### Support for All Render Modes